montesmariana/glossr/README.md

 definitely help.
 It even offers a helper function for cross-references that work in both formats!
 In fact, I included two different HTML
-outputs: one using [leipzig.js](https://bdchauvette.net/leipzig.js) and a sadder one that *might* be more maleable and accessible, just less pro-looking.
+outputs: one using [leipzig.js](https://bdchauvette.net/leipzig.js) and a sadder one that *might* be more accessible, just less pro-looking.

 If you also want Word output, glossr can also take care of it, generating invisible tables for the right alignment.